KILI-BC/Stack-Solitaire-Solver/README.md

 6. turn over uncovered face-down cards
 7. if no more cards are left you won else jump to 4.

-## How the solution is found
+## How a possible solution is found
-The implementation of the solution uses a recursive approach to determine whether or not a randomized game is solvable
+The implementation uses a recursive approach to determine whether or not a randomized game is solvable